 Hopefully, these portrait photography poses will help you on your next photoshoot – regardless of whether you’re a model or photographer.

-Which poses are your favourites?
+Which of these best poses for pictures are your favourites?
 Do you have any tips of your own?
 Let us know in the comments.